Catalytic heater

 A catalytic heater is a flameless heater which relies on catalyzed chemical reactions to break down molecules and produce calefaction (heat).
-When the catalyst, fuel (e.g., natural gas), and oxygen combine together, they react at a low enough temperature that a flame is not produced.
+When the catalyst, fuel (e.g., natural gas), and oxygen combine, they react at a low enough temperature that a flame is not produced.
 This process keeps repeating itself until either oxygen or the fuel run out.

 Types

 There are three main types of larger catalytic heaters: